 The polluter pays principle (PPP) is a basic economic idea that firms or consumers should pay for the cost of the negative externality they create.
 The polluter pays principle usually refers to environmental costs, but it could be extended to any external cost.

 In a purely free market, you would only face your private costs.
-However, for goods with negative externalities, there are additional external costs, e.g. damage to the enviornment.
-This means the social cost of some goods are greater than the private cost.
+However, for goods with negative externalities, there are additional external costs, e.g. damage to the environment.
+This means the social cost of some goods is greater than the private cost.